 Schlumberger CFO Simon Ayat to be replaced by Stephane Biguet

-Dec 10 (Reuters) - Schlumberger NV's SLB.N chief financial officer, Simon Ayat, is stepping down after nearly 12 years in the role and will be replaced by Stephane Biguet, the oilfield services provider said on Tuesday.
+Dec 10 (Reuters) - Oilfield services provider Schlumberger NV SLB.N said on Tuesday its Chief Financial Officer Simon Ayat will step down in January 2020 after spending nearly 12 years in the role.

-A 24-year company veteran, Biguet is currently serving as vice president-finance and his appointment comes months after Chief Operating Officer Olivier Le Peuch took over the top job.

-The management changes come as a cut in spending by U.S. oil and gas producers hit the company and other oilfield services suppliers, forcing some to cut jobs and divest assets.
+Ayat will be replaced by Stephane Biguet, who currently serves as a Vice President in the company's finance department.

 (Reporting by Shariq Khan in Bengaluru; Editing by Rashmi Aich)